upcmd/updocs-content/logs/c0115_vvvv.md

     groups members:[]
+    profile -  envVars:

+    (*core.Cache)({
+    })

-    module: [drunk_noyce0] instance id: [dev]
+    module: [self] instance id: [dev]
     merged[ dev ] runtime vars:
     {
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     }

     -------runtime global final merged with dvars-------

     {
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     }

       located task-> 1 [task]: